betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CheatSheet.md

   * `Times(n)` when there are `n WillOnce()`s but no `WillRepeatedly()`, where `n` >= 1; or
   * `Times(AtLeast(n))` when there are `n WillOnce()`s and a `WillRepeatedly()`, where `n` >= 0.

-A strategy with no `EXPECT_CALL()` is free to be invoked _any number of times_, and the default action will be taken each time.
+A schedulingStrategy with no `EXPECT_CALL()` is free to be invoked _any number of times_, and the default action will be taken each time.

 # Matchers #